 Attention-Deficit hyperactivity disorder is one of the most common disorders among very young children.
 However, parents should be careful not to jump into the conclusion that their child may have ADHD just because she is extremely energetic and active.
 Only a certified professional can spot a real case of ADHD.
 Having said that, when a school-aged child has difficulty focusing on homework, paying attention in class, sitting still, or staying in line or waiting his turn to speak it is a good idea to check for ADHD.
 Effective treatments include medication and supervised behavior modification.

 Some children have difficulty learning at the same level as their peers.
 What manifests as laziness or unwillingness to read or write may actually be a learning disorder like dyslexia, or dysgraphia.
 Testing is required to determine the specifics of the disorder and develop a specialized learning plan.

 Children’s mental illness impacts the entire family.
 Research has consistently found that parenting children with mental health disorders is psychologically distressing.
+As parents, we can try to understand our children with BetterHelp.
 However, there are certain rules and guidelines for making their life easier: